Clergy Sexual Abuse: Protecting the Flock from the Shepherds

 A Track Record of Success

 JJS has been helping clients in need for 40 years, and we have successfully represented thousands of sexual abuse survivors.
 JJS strives to recover maximum compensation for survivors, but these cases are not simply about the amount of money recovered.
 They are about ensuring the best quality of life and achieving peace of mind.

 We pride ourselves on treating survivors and all of our clients with respect and compassion.
 We leave no stone unturned in our effort to maximize our clients’ compensation and help them move forward.
 We are here to listen and to help.

 "It was a total destruction of a young girl's life.”

 The Truth Has Been Revealed

-An August 2018 report issued by the 40th Statewide Investigating Grand Jury of Pennsylvania pulled back the curtain on a culture of sexual abuse involving more than 300 Catholic priests, officials, teachers and clergy over a period of more than 70 years.
+An August 2018 report issued by the 40th Statewide Investigating Grand Jury of Pennsylvania pulled back the curtain on a culture of sexual abuse involving more than 300 Catholic priests over a period of more than 70 years.
 Attorney Richard M. Serbin testified before the Grand Jury and provided assistance to the Attorney General’s office.

-Reports from across the country contain eerily similar, harrowing accounts of sexual abuse of minors at the hands of Catholic priests, officials, and clergy.
-In many accounts, priests and Church leaders have suppressed these records, using euphemisms like "horseplay" to describe the abusive conduct while suggesting that the children victimized were responsible for initiating their abuse.
+Reports from across the country contain eerily similar, harrowing accounts of child sexual abuse at the hands of Catholic priests, officials, and clergy.
+In many accounts, priests and Church leaders have suppressed these records and gone to great lengths to keep them secret.

 Report of the PA 40th Investigative Grand Jury